fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 Once your patch is ready, submit it by emailing it to the appropriate project's commit mailing list (or commit it directly if applicable).
-Alternatively, some patches get sent to the project's development list or component of the LLVM bug tracker, but the commit list is the primary place for reviews and should generally be preferred.
+Alternatively, some patches getValue sent to the project's development list or component of the LLVM bug tracker, but the commit list is the primary place for reviews and should generally be preferred.